emmabostian/FEM-design-systems-docs/lessons/accessibility.md

 title: "Accessibility"
 section: "Documenting components with Storybook"
 order: 64
+description: Let's add an accessibility add-on to our Storybook configuration so we can test the accessibility of our components.
 ---

 We can use the `storybook-addon-a11y` add-on to test the accessibility of our components.